Anti-Irish sentiment: 19th century

+Anti-Irish sentiment in the 19th century heavily involved negative images of the Irish due to political propaganda and immigration due to the poor economic state of Ireland.
+The immigration of the Irish to various places such as America and Europe brought mixed emotions amongst the native residents.
 Anti-Irish sentiments in Victorian Britain and 19th century United States manifested themselves the stereotyping of the Irish as violent and alcoholic.
+The Irish were consistently depicted as everything but civilised.
 Magazines such as Punch portrayed the Irish as having "bestial, ape-like or demonic features and the Irishman, (especially the political radical) was invariably given a long or prognathous jaw, the stigmata to the phrenologists of a lower evolutionary order, degeneracy, or criminality."

+From the British perspective, the Irish were ranked lowly amongst other Europeans, but still above Black people.
+Throughout the Early Modern period many British have wrote on their opinion on the Irish.
+Charles Kingsley wrote:I am haunted by the human chimpanzees I saw in Ireland. .. to see white chimpanzees is dreadful; if they were black, one would not feel it so muchThe Acts of Union 1800 signified the end of the Irish Parliament due to integration of the Kingdom of Great Britain.
+Many Irish were against this change, believing it would erase some of their history.
+Britain proposed that the unification of government would protect from French invasion.
+Ultimately, the act strengthened British control over Ireland.
 After the conclusion of the Napoleonic Wars, a fall in agricultural prices occurred.
 During the ensuing depression, farmers in southern England were unable to pay their agricultural workers a sustainable wage.
 There was an excess of labour compounded by the men returning from the wars.
 In 1829 added to this mix, was an unprecedented influx of migrant Irish workers who were prepared to work for half what their English counterparts were earning.
 On the Isle of Thanet the local farm labourers rounded up the Irish workers.
 William Cobbett wrote:

 Instantly the English labourers received notice that they must work at the same price as the Irish...
 They armed themselves with what they called BATS; (Note: The word "bat" in the dialect of Kent is used for any piece of wood of about 4 feet or 5 feet in length and not too wide in diameter to hold in the hand and able to be wielded about.) they went to the several barns, where the poor Irish fellows were snoozled in among the litter and rubbish, roused them up, and told them, that they must march out of the island.